wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/4-development-lifecycle-strategy.md

 > [!div class="mx-imgBorder"]
 > [![Data source rules](../media/04-change-source-8-ss.png)](../media/04-change-source-8-ss.png#lightbox)

-Here, you can change the data source, which was used in development, to a new source, which is specifically used for testing the reports (**orders.csv** in our example below).
+Here, you can change the data source, which was used in development, to a new source, which is used for testing the reports (**orders.csv** in our example below).
 Press **Save** at the bottom of the card once you are ready.

 > [!div class="mx-imgBorder"]
 > [![Change data source](../media/04-add-workspace-3-ssm.png)](../media/04-add-workspace-3-ssm.png#lightbox)